Office of the Chaplain, Campus Ministry, and Church Relations

 - Wesley Fellowship

 The Chaplain’s Office houses the office of the Campus Minister.
 The Campus Minister is available to all students who are open to pastoral care and programming from a Wesleyan perspective.
-The Campus Minister operates under the umbrella of the Office of Student Life.

 The Chaplain’s Office directs external church relations.
 In consultation with the Office of the President, in respect to external relations, the Chaplain’s Office collaborates with the Offices of Institutional Advancement, Alumni Relations, and Admissions.